 Good continuity planning involves methodically examining the threats to your business:

-Your continuity planning should prioritise the threats which have the highest likelihood of happening and the potential to cause most damage.
+Your continuity planning should prioritise threats with the highest likelihood of happening and the potential to cause most damage.

 As well as taking steps to reduce the likelihood of the scenarios you identify occurring, your business recovery plan should describe how your organisation will react in the event of a problem.